Diary of a Network Geek

 Night Vision Cereal Toy

-Filed under: Fun — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 11:14 am for you boring, normal people.
+Filed under: Fun — Posted by the Network Geek during the Hour of the Snake which is just before lunchtime or 11:14 am for you boring, normal people.

 For just one box top….